 Before you design your kitchen circuit, you must determine the number of amps (load) linked to it.

 A typical kitchen layout may include two dedicated 20 amp circuits.
-However, if you have a large number of high-powered appliances, such as a strong microwave oven, you may want extra dedicated circuits.
+However, if you have many high-powered appliances, such as a strong microwave oven, you may want extra dedicated circuits.

 Dedicated branch circuit